TheresaLui/SelfHelpContent_v2/articles/supporttopicdescriptions.blobstorage/blob-storage.md

     },
     {
       "id": "31f75cc8-4f85-a0b6-8fde-8736cc0100a5",
-      "shortDescription": "Enable Storage analytics for in depth metrics and charts to analyze performance and trends on the Storage account", "category": "",
+      "shortDescription": "Enable storage analytics for in depth metrics and charts to analyze performance and trends on the storage account", "category": "",
       "searchTags": "",
       "useInDiagnoseAndSolve": ""